Algorithms for matrix multiplication via sampling and opportunistic matrix multiplication: Pseudo-multiplication

-By iterating the computation in Theorem~\ref{kk-thm1} for $s$ levels, we get the following: \begin{theorem} Using $7(6^s - 4^s)$ additions and $6^s = n^{\log_2 6}$ multiplications, we can compute the matrix pseudo-product $C = A \otimes B$ defined as follows:

-where $\vec 1^s$ denotes the vector of dimension $s$ whose entries are all equal to $1$.
-The computation of $C$ can be performed over any ring. \end{theorem} \begin{proof} The arithmetic cost was shown already in \cite{kk}.
+where $\vec 1^s$ denotes the $s$-dimensional vector whose entries are all equal to $1$. \end{theorem} \begin{proof} The arithmetic cost was shown already in \cite{kk}.
 We show the formula for $C$ by induction on $s$; the base case $s = 0$ holds vacuously.
+For the induction step, write $A, B, C$ as $2 \times 2$ block matrices $\bar A, \bar B, \bar C$, whose entries are matrices of dimension $2^{s-1}$.
+By iterating Theorem~\ref{kk-thm1}, we have